It began with defiance at Columbia. Now students nationwide are upping their Gaza war protests

-NEW YORK (AP) — What began last week when students at a New York Ivy League school refused to end their protest against Israel's war with Hamas had turned into a much larger movement by Tuesday as students across the nation set up encampments, occupied buildings and ignored demands to leave.
+NEW YORK (AP) — What began last week when Columbia University students refused to end their protest against Israel's war with Hamas had turned into a much larger movement by Tuesday as students across the nation set up encampments, occupied buildings and ignored demands to leave.

-Protests against the war had been bubbling for months but kicked into a higher gear after more than 100 pro-Palestinian demonstrators who had camped out on Columbia University's upper Manhattan campus were arrested Thursday.
+Protests had been bubbling for months but kicked into a higher gear after more than 100 pro-Palestinian demonstrators who had camped out on Columbia's upper Manhattan campus were arrested Thursday.
 Dozens more protesters have been arrested at other campuses since, and many now face charges of trespassing or disorderly conduct.

-With tensions at Columbia continuing to run high and some students afraid to set foot on the campus, officials said the university will switch to hybrid learning for the rest of the semester.
-Like many universities, Columbia is counting down until the end of the semester, with its final day of classes scheduled for Monday and exams finishing by the end of next week.
+With tensions at Columbia continuing to run high and some students afraid to set foot on the campus, officials said the Ivy League school will switch to hybrid learning for the rest of the semester, which will be finished by the end of next week.

 At nearby New York University, police said 133 protesters were taken into custody late Monday and all had been released with summonses to appear in court on disorderly conduct charges.
 New York City Mayor Eric Adams said police officers were hit with bottles and other objects at some of this week’s protests.

-In Connecticut, police arrested 60 protesters — including 47 students — Monday at Yale University, after they refused to leave an encampment on Beinecke Plaza.
+In Connecticut, police arrested 48 protesters — four of them not students — Monday at Yale University, after they refused to leave an encampment on a plaza at the center of campus.

 Yale President Peter Salovey said protesters had declined an offer to end the demonstration and meet with trustees.
 After several warnings, school officials determined “the situation was no longer safe,” so police cleared the encampment and made arrests.

-In the Midwest, an encampment at the center of the University of Michigan’s campus had grown to nearly 40 tents.
-And nine anti-war protesters at the University of Minnesota were arrested Tuesday morning after police took down an encampment a couple of hours after it was set up in front of the library.
+In the Midwest on Tuesday, a demonstration at the center of the University of Michigan campus had grown to nearly 40 tents, and nine anti-war protesters at the University of Minnesota were arrested after police took down an encampment in front of the library.
+Hundreds rallied to the Minnesota campus in the afternoon to demand their release.

 Since the war in Gaza began, colleges and universities have struggled to balance safety with free speech rights.
 Many long tolerated protests but are now doling out more heavy-handed discipline.

-Note: This story was first published on April 23, 2024.
-It was updated on April 24, 2024, to correct the number of arrests at Yale University.
-University officials now say there were 48 arrests total, four of them not students, instead of 60 arrests total, including 47 students.